-HSBC Continental Europe applies the component approach in the recording and amortising of fixed assets.
+HSBC Continental Europe applies the component approach in the recording and depreciation of fixed assets.

-HSBC Continental Europe complies with ANC Regulation 2014-03 for initial recognition, amortisation and impairment of tangible assets.
+HSBC Continental Europe complies with ANC Regulation 2014-03 for initial recognition, depreciation and impairment of tangible and intangible assets.

 Investment property and operational building